Understanding the Drug Schedules Classifications

 Speak with someone today

 Drug violations often come with stiff penalties depending on where the offense takes place.
-In general, penalties charges may include jail time and fines with some punishments running as high as several thousand dollars in fines and up to 15 years in prison.
+In general, penalty charges may include jail time and fines, with some punishments running as high as several thousand dollars in fines and up to 15 years in prison.

-• The class of drug based on current drug schedule listings
+• The class of the drug based on the current drug schedule listings

 • The amount of the drug